ff6347/ff6347.github.io/teaching/index.md

 #### The Nibble Do List by Lucas Vogel

 > The nibble-do list is a website connected with a candy dispenser.
 The candy dispenser can be placed on a desk next to a user computer.
-On the website, the user can define tasks on a todo list.
+On the website, the user can define tasks on a to-do list.
 When a task is completed, the candy dispenser is automatically made aware of this completion and rewards the user with some candies.

 See the whole project description over [here.](https://github.com/vogelino/nibble-do-list)